YannickDetrois/YannickDetrois/README.md

 <h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines to learn exciting and useful things, like forecasting, writing or simulating.
 I also enjoy analysing data to better understand our world! </h3>

+<div align="left">

 Have a look at some of my (public) projects:
-- The top-10 EPFL Applied Data Analysis course project: [Website](https://yannickdetrois.github.io/epfl-ada-datastory)
+- The top-10 EPFL Applied Data Analysis course project: [Datastory Website](https://yannickdetrois.github.io/epfl-ada-datastory)

-<div align="left">
+- A theoretical summary of most common ML techniques: [ML Notes](https://yannickdetrois.github.io/ML2023_notes/)
+- Neuronal simulations using Poisson processes: [Bump Attractors](https://github.com/YannickDetrois/Bump_Attractors)
+- And many more...

 <details>
   <summary><b>🚀 Tech Stack</b></summary>
   <table>